 There is a time limit on filing a wrongful death claim in Hamilton.
 Statutes of limitations for wrongful death claims are designed to protect insurance companies, other parties that may have caused the death, and defendants who played an indirect role in causing the action.

-There are exceptions to the statute of limitations for wrongful death cases in Hamilton, allowing you to hold a negligent party accountable for your loved one’s death even if more than two years have passed since his or her passing.
+There are exceptions to the statute of limitations for wrongful death cases in Hamilton, allowing you to hold a negligent party accountable for your loved one’s death even if more than two years have passed since their passing.

 One of these exceptions is known as the discovery rule.
 The discovery exception applies even if you found out about your loved one’s death long after it occurred.
 If you give the court proof that, when your loved one passed away, you were unaware of the negligence of another person or company, then your case can move forward.